AmalAsokakumar/DEV-OPS/AWS/CICD/Project-2/README.md

-# To deploy django based application.
+# To deploy django based application using AWS `CI-CD`
 ## building a cicd pipeline on aws for django

 it has to following these steps.